christianduerselen/BaSta-LedControl/README.md

 ## Usage

 BaSta-LedControl is intended to be used on an Arduino Uno board.
-The Stramatel basketball protocol is received through serial input.
+The Stramatel basketball protocol is received through serial input from a MAX485 board.
 Two digital output pins control the LED state e.g. via switch relays.

 To keep the USB serial interface enabled, the protocol is received through a separate Rx-pin and the SoftwareSerial plugin.
 Following is the pin usage for an Arduino Uno board:

-- 2 - Rx serial input (SoftwareSerial)
-- 3 - gpio output #1 (red stripe)
+- 2 - gpio output #1 (yellow stripe)
-- 4 - gpio output #2 (yellow stripe)
+- 3 - gpio output #2 (red stripe)
-- 5 - Tx serial input (SoftwareSerial - not used)
+- 4 - Receiver Output (RO) pin of MAX485 (used as RX-pin for SoftwareSerial)
+- 5 - Receiver Enable (RE) pin of MAX485 (set to LOW to only enable receiving)
+- 6 - Driver Enable (DE) pin of MAX485 (set to LOW to only enable receiving)
+- 7 - Driver Inpit (DI) pin of MAX485 (used as TX-pin for SoftwareSerial)